ronnieholm/Bugfree.NemLogIn/README.md

-  2. Update the two SingleLogoutService elements by changing the Location and ResponseLocation attribute to match the base URL of the sevice.
+  2. Update the two SingleLogoutService elements by changing the Location and ResponseLocation attribute to match the base URL of the service.
 Then append logout.ashx, e.g., https://myservice/logout.ashx.

-  3. Update the AssertionConsumerService element's Location attribute to match the base URL of your sevice.
+  3. Update the AssertionConsumerService element's Location attribute to match the base URL of your service.
 Then append login.ashx, e.g., https://myservice/login.ashx.

   4. Inside the two X509Certificate elements, paste in the public key